salvatorecalderaro/geco_explainer/README.md

 ## Citation

-If you use GlioGraphSeg in your research, please cite the following paper:
+If you use GECo in your research, please cite the following paper:
 ```
 @article{calderaro2024geco,
   title={The GECo algorithm for Graph Neural Networks Explanation},